All Products

 image

-Seven days before your Security Center subscription instance expires, the system will notify you to renew through email, or internal message.
-If you do not renew within 7 days after the instance expires, you will be unable to use the paid services provided by Security Center on the day following the 7-day period after expiration.
+Seven days before your Security Center subscription instance expires, the system notifies you by email or in-console message to renew the subscription.
+If you do not renew within seven days after expiration, you will lose access to the paid services of Security Center on the eighth day.

-Within 7 days after your instance expires, the system retains all your configurations and data in Security Center, including asset groups, tags, quarantined files, vulnerability whitelist, baseline check policies, and more.
-If you renew within this 7-day period, you can continue using your current configurations and historical data.
+For seven days after the instance expires, the system retains all your feature configurations and data in Security Center, such as asset groups, tags, file quarantine, vulnerability whitelists, and baseline check policies.
+If you renew within this seven-day period, you can continue to use your current configurations and historical data.

-If you do not renew within 7 days after your instance expires, your purchased subscription Security Center will be released.
-You will no longer be able to view your previous Security Center configuration data and historical data.
-Your Security Center will downgrade to Basic, and value-added services will be discontinued.
-After the instance is released, you can only purchase a new Security Center instance and reconfigure it to provide security protection for your assets.
+If you fail to renew within the seven-day grace period, your Security Center subscription will be terminated.
+Your configuration and historical data will become inaccessible.
+Your Security Center edition will be downgraded to the Basic, and all value-added services will be disabled.
+You must then purchase a new Security Center subscription and reconfigure its features to protect your assets.
 For more information, see Purchase Security Center.

 Renewal methods and scenarios

-You can renew your Security Center instance at any time after purchase until 7 days after expiration.
+You can renew your Security Center instance at any time after purchase until seven days after it expires.

 Renewal method